-Are you ready to start working with your January Craft in Style Box?!
-Because we sure are. 🙌🏽 The January Box is all about acrylic paint pouring.
+Are you ready to start working with your Acrylic Paint Pouring Kit?!
+Because we sure are. 🙌🏽 This kit has everything you need to make your own paint pourings!
 And the best way to learn acrylic paint pouring is to watch videos so you can see the motions that people are making with their hands.

 There are about a million different recipes for making Paint Pouring Medium.
 Some people use Liquitex and Golden – those are paint companies.
 Some people use Elmer’s glue!
 We highly recommend that you stick with this Acrylic Paint Pouring Recipe here until you are so comfortable with the supplies that you are ready to experiment.